 The performance effect is used to explain the significant differences between salespersons' self-evaluation and supervisors' ratings of job performance.
 It is shown that bottom performers overestimate, whereas top salespeople underestimate their performance.
 Also, results indicate that bottom performers are significantly more inaccurate than top salespeople in their job performance estimation.
 Finally, results indicate that the relationship between inaccuracy of self-evaluation and job performance is curvilinear.
 Managerial implications are provided as well as directions for future research and limitations. © 2003 PSE National Educational Foundation.
 All rights reserved.

-Carrillat, F. & d'Astous, A. 2016, 'Leveraging Research on Activation: Quester and Thompson's (2001) Impact on the Field of Sponsorship' in Plewa, C. & Conduit, J. (eds), Making a Difference Through Marketing, Springer, Singapore, pp. 13-24.View/Download from: UTS OPUS or Publisher's site
+Carrillat, F & d'Astous, A 2016, 'Leveraging Research on Activation: Quester and Thompson's (2001) Impact on the Field of Sponsorship' in Plewa, C & Conduit, J (eds), Making a Difference Through Marketing, Springer, Singapore, pp. 13-24.View/Download from: Publisher's site

 Sponsorship activations—that is, the ancillary marketing communication actions purported to enhance the association between sponsees and sponsors—are what make sponsorships come to life.
 Activations are generally considered to be critical elements of a sponsorship strategy; for some, perhaps even more so than the sponsorship itself.
 The work of Quester and Thompson (2001) was a landmark contribution to the study of sponsorship activation on conceptual, empirical, and methodological grounds.
 It led the way to a host of studies and, to this day, still strongly influences sponsorship research.
 This chapter highlights why at the time Quester and Thompson (2001) was a significant leap forward in the context of the existing sponsorship literature, calling attention to the fact that this article presented the results of the first study to put to the test the common belief that increasing the intensity of sponsorship activation is beneficial for sponsors.
 This chapter also makes the point that the rigorous methodological approach of Quester and Thompson (2001), which cleverly addressed issues of both internal and external validity, enhanced the impact of their research in the field of sponsorship.
 Finally, the chapter discusses the research studies that followed up on Quester and Thompson's (2001) study, the current research topics that echo its contribution today, as well as the future research directions that it suggests